-June 18 is the start of Ramadan season in the UAE.
-Hence, normal operational hours of work are normally reduced.
+During Ramadan season in the UAE, expected normal operational hours of work are normally reduced.
 Knowing that there’s plenty of new expats employed in Dubai, one may tend to ask how many hours is the allowed working time during Ramadan as well as the set-up when it comes to time-in and time-out.
 Here are some frequently asked questions and answers:

 UAE Ramadan Labour Hours and FAQs